stavis1/LipoCLEAN/README.md

 5. Navigate to the repository root.
 6. Run `pip install .`
 7. Download the trained model, and the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-8. Extract `example_analysis.zip` and `QE_Pro_model.zip` into the same folder.
-There should be no folders nested under `QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
+8. Extract `example_analysis.zip` and `MSD4_QE_Pro_model.zip` into the same folder.
+There should be no folders nested under `MSD4_QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
 9. Run `python -m lipoCLEAN --options example_analysis_options.txt` On some systems the warning `No module named 'brainpy._c.composition'` will be displayed.
 This is not an error and does not impact the running of the tool.
 10. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.
-11. If you want a default version of the options file run `python -m lipoCLEAN --print options.txt`
+11. If you want a default version of the options file run `python -m lipoCLEAN --print MSD4`
 12. To use the tool on other data edit the `options.txt` file.

 ## The Docker version
 The Docker container has trained models provided under /models/.
 To use these get the default options.txt from step below:
 1. Download the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-3. Extract `example_analysis.zip` and `QE_Pro_model.zip` into the same folder.
-There should be no folders nested under `QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
+3. Extract `example_analysis.zip` and `MSD4_QE_Pro_model.zip` into the same folder.
+There should be no folders nested under `MSD4_QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
 4. Run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --options /data/docker_example_analysis_options.txt`
 5. The results will be in a folder named `example_output/` the `example_output/QC/` folder contains several plots to assess the quality of the results.
-6. If you want the default docker options file run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --print /data/options.txt`
+6. If you want the default docker options file run `docker run --rm -v /path/to/your/data/:/data/ stavisvols/lipoclean python -m lipoCLEAN --print MSD4`
 7. To use the tool on other data edit the `options.txt` file.

 ## MS-Dial export settings for inference